Urban Studies Major

 |Select six URST electives at the 2000 level and above 3|

 The major in urban studies is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
-Students in Fordham School of Professional Studies may major in urban studies only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+Students in Fordham's School of Professional Studies may major in urban studies only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.

 Fordham College at Rose Hill students: The requirements above are in addition to those of the Core Curriculum.